-${f T}$ eachers receive extensive professional learning to support them in implementing the Georgia
+Teachers receive extensive professional learning to support implementation the Georgia Standards of

-Standards of Excellence (GSE) which are defined by the Georgia Department of Education as a benchmarked set of performance standards for English language arts and literacy.
+Excellence (GSE) which are defined by the Georgia Department of Education as a benchmarked set of performance standards for English language arts and literacy.
 Teachers are fostered to establish a staircase of increasing complexity to promote enhanced student literacy.
-Rigorous instruction ensures all students are properly equipped for the demands of college and career level communication by the conclusion of high school.
-Teachers are required to ensure weekly students read a diverse array of classic and contemporary literature as well as challenging informational texts in a range of subjects.
+Rigorous instruction ensures all students are properly equipped for the demands of college and career level communication.
+Teachers are required to ensure students read a diverse array of classic and contemporary literature and challenging informational texts in a range of subjects.
 DJJ is aware that the standards mandate certain critical types of content for all students, including classic myths and stories from around the world, foundational U.S. documents, seminal works of American literature, and the writings of Shakespeare.
 We intend to provide students with the knowledge base and instruction necessary to write logical arguments based on substantive claims, sound reasoning, and relevant evidence as a cornerstone of writing.

-The GSE standards require students to gain, evaluate, and present increasingly complex information, ideas and evidence through listening and speaking as well as through media.
+The GSE require students to gain, evaluate, and present increasingly complex information, ideas and evidence through listening and speaking as well as through media.
 The standards recognize that students must be able to use formal English in their writing and speaking.
-Students must earn four credits for graduation.
+Students must earn four credits of English language arts for graduation.